Statsomat/BayesTwoProp/documents/Content.md

 -	GitHub und GitHuB Desktop, our repository and the subdirectories

 -	Evaluation of your contributions (commits, additions, deletions, comments, pull requests).
-Each issue needs a developer and a tester.
-Contribution to open-source is fun!
+Each issue needs a developer lead and a lot of tester.

 -	Installation: Download and Install GitHub Desktop, clone GitHub repository, install R, RStudio, tinytex (https://bookdown.org/yihui/rmarkdown-cookbook/install-latex.html) and the required packages.